-- equipment, are eligible to compete, is on the person seeking to prove it. - 11.7.1.5 Where any GCR prohibits the modification of any Machine or class of Machines, that Machine or that class will be deemed to have been modified if any part or parts thereof have been altered from OEM. - 11.7.1.6 In the interpretation of any GCR relating to the design requirements for any Machine or class of Machines, reference may be made to relevant diagrams appearing in these GCRs.
+- 10.7.1.3 At scrutineering, competitors must produce documents or other evidence as required to verify engine and frame identity. - 10.7.1.4 The onus of proving that a competitor, and the competitor's Machine and protective clothing equipment, are eligible to compete, is on the person seeking to prove it. - 10.7.1.5 Where any GCR prohibits the modification of any Machine or class of Machines, that Machine or that class will be deemed to have been modified if any part or parts thereof have been altered from OEM. - 10.7.1.6 In the interpretation of any GCR relating to the design requirements for any Machine or class of Machines, reference may be made to relevant diagrams appearing in these GCRs.

-11.8 ELIGIBILITY: AUSTRALIAN OFF-ROAD CHAMPIONSHIP
+10.8 ELIGIBILITY: AUSTRALIAN OFF-ROAD CHAMPIONSHIP